Legal issue delays team figure skating medal ceremony at Winter Olympics

 It was Team USA’s best finish in the event since its debut in 2014.

-But IOC spokesman Mark Adams told a news conference Wednesday that “a situation arose” at short notice which requires a “legal consultation” with the International Skating Union, the governing body of skating.
+But IOC spokesman Mark Adams said at a news conference Wednesday that “a situation arose” at short notice that requires a “legal consultation” with the International Skating Union, the governing body of skating.
 No further information was provided.

 “We have athletes and athletes that have won medals involved,” he said.
 “We will be doing our level utmost to make sure it is resolved as quickly as possible.”